donkey-king-kong/donkey-king-kong/README.md

 I'm a CS and Biz undergraduate at Nanyang Technological University, Singapore.

 - 🌱 I'm currently learning more about `system design` and learning how to contribute to `open source projects`!
-- 🧠 I'm also currently in the process of getting my `AWS SAA` Certification and subsequently my `AWS Developer` Certification
+- 🧠 I'm also currently in the process of getting my `Kubernetes CKAD` Certification and subsequently my `AWS Developer` Certification
 ---

 ## 🧑‍💻 Internships
+### 🔹 Software Engineer Intern @ SAP
+- Developed a CI/CD pipeline script to automate the update of Kubernetes deployment manifests with new image tags, enabling hands-off releases with ArgoCD
+- Integrated BlackDuck scanning into PR-triggered CI pipelines using Piper, enforcing pre-merge security checks and vulnerability reporting
+- Developed a new API feature to enable dynamic datasets to automatically ingest new records based on specific filters, which eliminated manual user updates and improved data integrity

 ### 🔹 Software Engineer Intern @ Temus
 - Founded by `Temasek`